darthinvader/CardImager/.github/instructions/reactjs.instructions.md

 - TypeScript for type safety (when applicable)
 - Functional components with hooks as default
 - Follow React's official style guide and best practices
-- Use modern build tools (Vite, Create React App, or custom Webpack setup)
+- Use modern build tools Vite
 - Implement proper component composition and reusability patterns

 ## Development Standards